groobyming/sqlx/src/macros/test.md

 ### Automatic Fixture Application (requires `migrate` feature)

-Since tests are isolated from each other but may require data to already exist in the database to keep from growing exponentially in complexity, `#[sqlx::test]` also supports applying test fixtures, which are SQL scripts that function similarly to migrations but are solely intended to insert test data and be arbitrarily composable.
+Since tests are isolated from each other but may require data to already exist in the database to keep from growing exponentially in complexity, `#[bk-sqlx::test]` also supports applying test fixtures, which are SQL scripts that function similarly to migrations but are solely intended to insert test data and be arbitrarily composable.

 Imagine a basic social app that has users, posts and comments.
 To test the comment routes, you'd want